0x100/liquibase-backup-spring-boot-starter/README.md

         backup.deleteFileAfterSend=true
         ```

     The `format` property is optional, can take `sql` or `xml` values.
     Default format is `sql`.

     The `tables` property is optional.
-If not set all tables will backed up.
+If is not set all tables will backed up.

-    The `deleteFileAfterSend` property is optional.
+    The `deleteFileAfterSend` property is optional, determines whether will a generated changeset file deleted or not.
     Default value is `true`.

- 4. Check your email at the scheduled time!
+ 4. Check your email at the scheduled time and find there the backup file.